droglenc/NCMTH107/resources/definitions.md

 <dt>Argument</dt><dd>In R, A "directive" provided within the parentheses of a function.</dd>
 <dt>Bimodal</dt><dd>The shape of a distribution with two peaks or "humps."</dd>
 <dt>Bivariate</dt><dd>Examining two variables.</dd>
+<dt>Coefficient of Determination</dt><dd>The proportion of the total variability in the response variable that is explained away by knowing the explanatory variable and the best-fit model.</dd>
 <dt>Continuous</dt><dd>A quantitative variable that can assume an uncountable number of values.</dd>
 <dt>Convenience</dt><dd>A sample of individuals who are easiest to reach for the researcher.</dd>
 <dt>data.frame</dt><dd>In R, a two-dimensional organization of variables (as columns, possibly of different data types) recorded on multiple individuals (as rows).</dd>